Code-Institute-Submissions/CookMark/README.md

 [Flask](https://flask.palletsprojects.com/en/1.1.x/) was the micro framework used with Python.
 Jinja was used as a template language, which reduced a lot of code as a base template was designed and the other templates were extended from the base.

+### Libraries

+JQuery was used for JavaScript.

+### Style Sheet

+Sass was used to reduce the code and workload with the help of variables and built-in optimization for other browsers.
+An extention in Visual Studio Code was needed.

+## Testing

+The initial thought was to implement some Jasmine testing, however time constraints made me not continue with Jasmine and I therefore used other testing resources.

+### General testing
+For general code testing, I've used several testing apps.

+- [Html validator](https://www.freeformatter.com/html-validator.html), no bugs were found.
+However, responded with a lot of errors as Jinja was used.
+- Css testing:[Jigsaw](https://jigsaw.w3.org/css-validator/validator), no bugs were found.
+[CssLint](http://csslint.net/), got errors "heading should only be defined once" and "Disallow IDs in selectors".
+I found these notifications to be alright and does not majorly disrupt the code.
+- [Responsiveness testing](https://www.responsinator.com/?url=https%3A%2F%2Fcook-mark.herokuapp.com%2F), works on desktop, tablet and mobile.
+- Using Debug in python code.

+### Testing combined with user stories

+As a user...
+1. "Be able to go back to the home page." - Works by clicking the navbar, both in mobile and desktop view.
+The logo can also take you back to the home page.
+2. "I want to be able to add my own recipes with almost no restrictions." - The Create (Add) function works and inserts the new info into MongoDB without any issues.
+Almost no restrictions means that not all form inputs are required, which they aren't.
+3. "If I'm completely unhappy, I need to remove the information I've added previously." - The Delete function works and is placed in the get recipe page.
+Deletes the recipe record from MongoDB.
+4. "I need to be able to update my recipe with notes for instance." - The Edit function works and updates the data in MongoDB.
+5. "Responsive design is appriciated, as I can then use my phone, tablet or desktop for the app without any "friction"." - The responsive design was tested with [responsinator](https://www.responsinator.com/?url=https%3A%2F%2Fcook-mark.herokuapp.com%2F).

+## Deployment

+The project was deployed on Heroku.
+Version control was done with Git and GitHub pages.